LibertyDSNP/spec/pages/DSNP/Types/GraphChange.md

 | ----- |----- | ----------- |
 | 0 | Unfollow | Remove a Follow relationship |
 | 1 | Follow | Create a Follow relationship |

-### createdAt

-- MUST be set to the milliseconds since Unix epoch at time of signing
-- MUST be unique for the given `fromId` and `objectId` pair

 ### fromId